Basic Relaxation Techniques Made Easy

 Have you made time to relax today?
 That thought probably hasn’t crossed your mind at all.
-Most of us buzz busily through our days under stress without considering relaxation until we collapse on the couch at the end of another hectic week—and immediately binge-watch Netflix as our relaxation routine.
+Most of us buzz busily through our days under stress without considering relaxation until we collapse on the couch at the end of another hectic week.

 #1 Be in the Moment

-If your mind is always 10 steps ahead, stress, anxiousness and tension inevitably will follow, and your days may seem to go by in a blur.
-We aren’t saying you should never think ahead or plan ahead, just set aside a block of time for that and give the present moment or task at hand your undivided attention otherwise, both at work and at home.
+If your mind is always 10 steps ahead, stress, anxiousness and tension will inevitably follow, and your days may seem to go by in a blur.
+We aren’t saying you should never think ahead or plan ahead, just set aside a block of time for that and give the present moment or task at hand your undivided attention, whether at home or at work

 #2 Breathe Deeply

-It may seem basic, but are you breathing properly?
-Breathing is rarely on our minds since it comes naturally, but most people tend to take shallow breaths.5 And the effects may be compounded when we’re busy, stressed or tense.
+It may seem like a basic function, but are you really breathing properly?
+Breathing is rarely on our minds since it comes naturally, but most people tend to take shallow breaths.5

 Aim to breathe deeply and rhythmically as often as possible.
-Try setting reminders throughout the day to check your breathing, or pair your breath check with other activities to help you remember—like every time you sit down or get up from your desk, when you hang up from a phone call, after sending an email, or when you get up for a bathroom break.
+Try setting reminders throughout the day to check your breathing, or pair your breath check with other activities to help you remember.

 Also, try scheduling a few 30-second deep breathing sessions throughout the day.
 It doesn’t take a lot of time out of the day to make this relaxing, healthy activity a habit.